 A fourteen (14) camping day limit in any consecutive 30-day period at on

-A vehicle entrance permit is required to access Rimrock Recreation Area
+A vehicle entrance permit is required to access Rimrock Recreation Area.

 A daily vehicle permit may be acquired at the lake office or at the

-self-registration post located in front of the
+self-registration post located in front of the lake office.

-The vehicle entrance permit must be placed in the lower left side of the vehicle
+vehicle entrance permit must be placed in the lower left side of the vehicle

 dash in front of the steering wheel.

 must be on a leash at all times whether at a campsite or out for a walk.

 Pets (except service animals) are not allowed on the public swimming

 beach, playground or in any public lake recreation building (including vault

 toilets and comfort stations).